ironbay/tempest/README.md

 # Tempest

 Tempest generates typesafe React components that accept Tailwind utilities as props.
-It respects your project's `tailwind.config.js` file to generate appropriate for any customization that you have added.
+It respects your project's `tailwind.config.js` file to generate appropriate types for any customization that you have added.

 ## Example